 At BootsnAll, we try to help travelers make the most of their trips.
 Whether it’s a week on a Caribbean island or a two-year long jaunt around the world, we like to give you all the tools necessary to put together the best trip you can.
 As the leaders of independent travel, we want you to travel longer, further, and more productively than you ever have before.

 When taking a RTW trip, trying to find ways to cut corners on your spending is a daily task.
 Finding free and cheap things to eat, places to stay, and activities to take part in is a victory for the RTW traveler.
 We’re always looking out for deals and ways to spend less so we can travel more.
-That’s why we put together this list of eight ways to travel for free on your RTW trip.
+That’s why we put together this list of eight ways to cut costs and extend your budget on your RTW trip.

 Homestays/cultural exchange programs